LewisLabUCSD/GlyCompareCT/README.md

 | Parameter                 | Description  |
 | :------------------------ |:-------------|
 | -a	       |	The file directory to the abundance table, in csv format
-| -v         |  The file directory to the variable annotation table, in csv format
+| -v         |  The file directory to the glycan annotation table, in csv format
 | -o 	       |	The directory to save the outputs, folder
 | -p 		     |  Glycan data type, choose from <'glycoCT', 'iupac_extended', 'linear_code', 'wurcs', 'glytoucan_id'>